Fractional Stock Trading Guide

 Where Can I Buy Fractional Shares?

 In the UK, fractional stock trading is available on trading platforms such as eToro, but they are not nearly as widespread as in the United States.
 Many established brokerages in the UK do not offer fractional shares.
-There is no single best app or investing platform for fractional stock trading – check what shares and features are available on each and decide according to your own requirements.
+There is no single best stock trading app or investing platform for fractional stock trading – check what shares and features are available on each and decide according to your own requirements.
 You can also use our list of recommended brands to get started.

 What Are the Benefits of Fractional Stock Trading?